pritika-royc/Microsoft-Bookings/index.md

 ---
-title: Getting Started with Bookings
+title: Bookings for end users
 layout: home
 ---
 Lets see how this works now